DerEasy/Tea-Time-Logger/README.md

+# Major update v1.3 soon to be released!

 # Tea-Time-Logger <img src="https://github.com/DerEasy/Tea-Time-Logger/blob/main/ttl_launcher_icon.png" width="48">
 Stopwatch app that keeps all your stopwatch sessions in a database (date_time - minutes - seconds) with some neat little features, statistics and a goal system.